-One of the most important things the latest job search online statistics highlight is the vital importance of networking.
+One of the most important things the latest job search online statistics highlight is how pivotal networking is.

-As we previously mentioned, most jobs do not get posted on online job search platforms.
+As we previously mentioned, most jobs are never posted on online job search platforms.
 So, networking remains the leading way of getting a job.
 This technique is not simple, as it requires incredible soft skills and some patience.

 Here are a few networking and job search statistics you could use.
 They are not only useful but might be necessary for your next job hunt.

-Networking is king!
-A survey of how 3000 highly employed people got their current jobs tells us the vast majority used some sort of networking to land their latest jobs.
+A survey of how 3,000 employed people got their current jobs tells us the vast majority used some sort of networking to land their latest jobs.
 Understandably, LinkedIn is especially popular, as job search via social media statistics also confirm.

 We have mentioned that if you are an employer, your brand appearance can attract talent.
-Another important asset is your website as a form of second-hand networking that also boosts your brand image.
+An important aspect of branding is your website, as a form of second-hand networking that also boosts your brand image.

 But this takes nothing away from first-hand networking.
-The top way of hiring was the employee referral, with over 55% of those getting referenced ending up hired, networking job search statistics report.
+The top way of hiring was employee referral, with over 55% of those getting referred ending up hired, networking job search statistics report.

 Most employers have focused on diversity in recent years.
 Having an inclusive, diverse, and wholesome work climate is among recruiters’ top priorities.
 And this employment model turns out to be very fruitful.

 Here are some more interesting facts about job searching in relation to workplace diversity.

 What’s more, over 45% are missing the individuals with the necessary sets of skills.